IP Converter

 Auto-detection: lines with dots → IPv4; digits only → decimal; contains : → IPv6 (unsupported).
-Comma-separated paste is converted to newlines.
-Blank lines preserved.
+Paste one value per line or comma-separated values.

 All conversion runs in your browser and no IP addresses are stored.